The Alabama Farm-City poster, essay and multimedia theme for 2013 is "Alabama Agriculture: Growing For You and Me.".

 The contest is sponsored by the Farm-City Committee of Alabama, P.O.
 Box 11000, Montgomery, AL 36191-0001, in cooperation with Alabama Ag in the Classroom and Alabama Farmers Cooperative.
 More information for teachers and students is available online at www.AlfaFarmers.org, www.AlabamaAITC.org and www.AgEducate.org or by contacting your local Alabama Cooperative Extension System office.

-State winners in the poster and essay contests will be featured in the Alabama Farm-City Committee's 2013 Farm-City Calendar.
+State winners in the poster, essay and multimedia contests will be featured in the Alabama Farm-City Committee's 2015 Farm-City Calendar.

 Eligibility and Rules